You Can't Stop the Bum Rush: Title and artwork

-The title, You Can't Stop the Bum Rush, refers to the breaking down of barricades, with D Rock commenting that the idea behind it is that "[Len is] coming, you can't stop us."
-However, the group maintains that the title was created as a joke, with D Rock further adding: "[Len is the] first Canadian band with no talent whatsoever to actually make it to Letterman."
+The title, You Can't Stop the Bum Rush, refers to the breaking down of barricades, with D Rock commenting that the idea behind it is that "[Len is] coming, you can't stop us".
+However, the group maintains that the title was created as a joke, with D Rock further adding: "[Len is] the first Canadian band with no talent whatsoever to actually make it to Letterman".

-Len was responsible for the album's art direction, whilst Drazen helmed the cartoon art.
-The cover features cartoon versions of the Len group members, in addition to alternative hip hop musician Buck 65, lined up on a city sidewalk.
-The idea for the cover stemmed from a conversation between Marc and Sharon where Marc discussed "how funny it would be if we [became] cartoon characters."
+Len was responsible for the album's art direction, while Drazen helmed the cartoon artwork.
+The cover features cartoon versions of the Len group members, in addition to alternative hip-hop musician Buck 65, lined up on a city sidewalk.
+The idea for the cover stemmed from a conversation between Marc and Sharon, in which Marc discussed "how funny it would be if we [became] cartoon characters".
 Outside of the cover, Drazen drew a city—referred to by Marc as "Len land"—containing other eccentric characters, which is placed throughout the CD booklet.
-The cover was originally a picture that Marc took of himself and Sharon, although this cover was scrapped as Marc believed it would fail to grab the attention of consumers.
-The Work Group was strongly against the decision to release the album using Drazen's cartoon art.
+The cover was originally a photograph that Marc took of himself and Sharon, although it was scrapped as Marc believed it would fail to grab consumer attention.
+The Work Group was strongly against the decision to release the album using Drazen's cartoon artwork.

 Release and promotion

-To promote the album, Len headlined the Canadian Edgefest tour in 1999, replacing Eve 6 after they dropped out due to illness.
+To promote You Can't Stop the Bum Rush, Len headlined the Canadian Edgefest tour in 1999, replacing Eve 6 after they dropped out due to illness.
 The tour lasted two weeks, from July 1 to 14.
 In the United States, Len embarked on a tour consisting of 22 shows in the fall of 1999.
-The tour commenced on October 7 in Chicago, Illinois and concluded on November 6 in Dallas, Texas, with most appearances being at clubs and music festivals.
-The tour was initially scheduled to begin on July 27 in Washington D.C., although the Len group members had faced difficulty in securing the proper visa paperwork in time for the tour date.
+The tour commenced on October 7 in Chicago, Illinois, and concluded on November 6 in Dallas, Texas, with most appearances at clubs and music festivals.
+It was initially scheduled to begin on July 27 in Washington, D.C., although the Len group members had difficulty securing the proper visa paperwork in time for the date.
 To further promote the album, Len made a variety of radio and television appearances, including an August 6 appearance on the Late Show with David Letterman.